 FT COLUMN: US-China rivalry will shape the 21st century

 The potential for destructive clashes between the two giants seems potentially unbounded.
-Yet the two are also intimately intertwined, writes Martin Wolf
+Yet the two are also intimately intertwined

 BL Premium